UTA Flight 141: Failure to take-off

 The calculation was inconsistent with testimonies that had been gathered from survivors of the crash, in which overloading had caused the crash of Flight 141.
 Further confirmation based on the recorded parameter was later conducted by Boeing and investigators.
 The calculation later revealed that the aircraft was actually 85.5 t with a centre of gravity at 14%, much forward than the previous calculation.
 According to Boeing, with said calculation the aircraft would have required a much more rigorous and rapid input from the crew to pass the localizer building at the end of the runway.

 The centre of gravity had significantly shifted to the front due to the improper loading by the baggage handler, later revealed that he never had a formal training, who had decided to load the already baggage-filled forward hold with more baggage rather than distributing the weight of the load properly.
 This was consistent with the recorded parameter, which showed the very slow response of the nose when the crew had tried to apply nose up input to the elevator.

 With the centre of gravity value of 14%, the aircraft would have also required a greater setting of the stabilizer, which was at 73/4 rather than 63/4, for a much more effective take-off.
 By selecting the latter configuration, the aircraft would have taken off from the runway at a slower pace.
 The decision to select such configuration was caused by the crew's reliance over their past experience.
-As UTA had not provided the required data for the crew, they had to rely to the configuration that they had used in prior flights and thus assumed that the configuration of 63/4 for the stabilizer was sufficient enough for take-off, as it was usual to use the declared weight of 78 ton and the centre of gravity of 19% for the take-off calculation.
+As UTA had not provided the required data for the crew, they had to rely to the configuration that they had used in prior flights and thus assumed that the configuration of 63/4 for the stabilizer was sufficient for take-off, as it was usual to use the declared weight of 78 tons and the centre of gravity of 19% for the take-off calculation.

 As the crew selected the configuration, the aircraft would have needed a longer distance to take-off from Cotonou.
 The situation was worsened by the fact that the scheduled time for take-off was at noon, in which temperature was at its peak.
 Available weather data showed that the temperature at the time was at 32 C. The hot temperature at the time would have caused air density to decrease, inhibiting the aircraft's ability to take-off.
 The shifted centre of gravity to the forward hold, combined with the insufficient configuration, the short runway and the hot temperature at the airport, caused the aircraft's failure to take-off from Cotonou.